camunda-community-hub/community/README.md

 Each Camunda community extension will have listed a Maintainer whose responsibility it is to maintain the extension and drive its progression forward.

-### Maven artifacts

-Community extensions should follow these naming conventions for Maven Artifacts:

-* groupID
-* artifactID

-### Root package name

-The root package name should be the same as the extension's Maven Artifact groupID.

-### Parent POM

-All community extensions using Maven are expected to use [TBD] as the parent POM.
-This POM contains project release and artifact publishing configurations.

 ### What to include in your extension's README file

 * Lifecycle labels -- Please review the [Camunda Community Hub extension lifecycle](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md) and add a [Shields.io badge](https://shields.io/) to your extension's README that indicates which area of the lifecycle it falls under.